uclit-webmaster/uclit-site/Docs/not_webmaster.md

 # How to update the website as a normal non-techy person

-The editable data in this site is split up into "data files".
-When these files are changed and committed, the website will update itself automatically and after a couple minutes you should see the changes online.
+The editable data in this site is split up into "data files" that are structured simply and easy to read.
+When these files are edited and committed, the website will update itself automatically and after a couple minutes you should see the changes online.

 Use this table to find the file you need to change.